ZAHON/qwik-primitives/packages/primitives/src/components/breadcrumbs/README.md

 ### Page

 A component that represents the current page.
-Must be rendered inside `Breadcrumbs.Item`.
+Should be nested inside `Breadcrumbs.Item`.
 This component is based on the `span` element.

 | Prop    | Type                | Default | Description                                                                                                                                                                                                                             |
 | ------- | ------------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |